amosyu2000/st3-build-systems/README.md

 Amos Yu, amosyu2000.github.io

 ## About
 A Sublime Text 3 (ST3) Package containing scripts for compiling/executing a handful of file types.
 ST3's built-in build systems do not allow the user to give input at runtime.
 These Sublime build systems bypass this issue by opening a separate command prompt window to execute the program rather than executing in ST3's build output panel.
+This package has a `test` directory containing test code files for each supported file type.
+If you encounter any issues using this package, please [open an issue](https://github.com/amosyu2000/st3-build-systems/issues).

 ![Screenshot](https://user-images.githubusercontent.com/46848538/70080896-6bdbb680-15d5-11ea-9c33-e7bda3e974d4.jpg "Python build")

 ## Supported File Types
-- C
+- C `.c`
-- C++
+- C++ `.cpp`
-- Java
+- Java `.java`
-- Python
+- Python `.py`

 ## Tips and Tricks
 - `Ctrl+B` is the hotkey for building a file.